 Article by Ceri Wheeldon

 How we live in our 50s and beyond has changed dramatically for our generation.
 There are so many inspirational women who lead by example.
-I was recently commissioned by Sun Life to give my thoughts on this very topic.

 I have chosen 7 women who inspire me.
 Some are public figures, others are women I have been privileged to connect with through my Fab after Fifty activities.
 All inspire in very different ways.

 At a time when we are all expected to work for longer, what better example could we have than the Queen.
 I appreciate that she may be living a life of luxury, but nobody can question her commitment and sense of duty.
 She continues to work in her 90s.
 I don’t think I will ever forget her standing on the Royal Barge during her jubilee celebrations in the pouring rain as it was her duty to be seen.
 Her dedication to her role cannot be questioned.

 At 81 she has seen her career take on a new lease of life.
 With the hit Netflix series Grace and Frankie, and a new endorsement deal with L’Oreal.
 After the surprise success of the first series of Grace and Frankie she took more acting lessons – showing that it is never too late to learn or improve.